- Welcome from our Headteacher

-At Hednesford Valley High we work to ensure our students become as independent as possible so they can successfully access the adult world when they leave school.
+At Hednesford Valley High we work to ensure our students develop the skills, knowledge, emotional stability and understanding required to become as independent as possible, so they can successfully access the adult world when they leave school.

-- To equip all young people with the skills, knowledge and confidence for lifelong learning and independence.
+- To equip all students with the skills, knowledge and confidence for lifelong learning and independence.

 - To equip students with social skills that will allow them to become active members of their local community.

 - To give students opportunities, skills and experiences for a healthy life style and develop hobbies/interests.

-- To access to a broad and balanced curriculum at Key Stage 3
+- To have access to a broad and balanced curriculum at Key Stage 3, which includes time for well-being and mental health activities.